request/request-promise/README.md

 - `rp_03x.head(...)` throws an exception if the options contain a request body.
 This is due to Requests original implementation which was not used in Request-Promise 0.2.x.
 - `rp_02x.request` does not exist in Request-Promise 0.3.x since Request is exported directly. (`rp_02x.request === rp_03x`)

+## Support for io.js

+We added io.js to our Travis CI build and all tests are green.
+However, they mostly cover the functionality of Request-Promise itself.
+Barely of Request and Bluebird.
+At the time of writing both libraries didn't add io.js to their build, yet.
+So please use io.js with care.

 ## Can I trust this module?

 The less than 100 lines of code – on top of the well tested libraries Request and Bluebird – are covered by over 60 tests producing a test coverage of 100% and beyond.
 Additionally, the original tests of Request were executed on Request-Promise to ensure that we can call it "a drop-in replacement for Request".
 So yes, we did our best to make Request-Promise live up to the quality Request and Bluebird are known for.